ccao-data/report-model-benchmark/README.md

 ## Tasks

-The tasks performed for this benchmark (outlined in the table above) are as follows:
+The tasks performed for this benchmark (as shown in the results table) are as follows:

 - **Full Run** - The model is trained on the training + test set, to be used for prediction on unseen data.